Appendix I: Supplemental Strategic Actions in Support of the Strategic Objectives

 3. Develop a College environmental sustainability plan

 Incorporate sustainable living practices that reduce Maritime College’s carbon footprint and build a College-wide culture of environmental care.
-The sustainability plan will create strategies addressing greater efficiency of operations and buildings, reduced greenhouse gas emissions, sustainable sourcing of food and dining operations, recycling programs, storm water management, and utility consumption reduction.
+The sustainability plan will create strategies addressing greater efficiency of operations and buildings, reduced greenhouse gas emissions, sustainable sourcing of food and dining operations, recycling programs, stormwater management, and utility consumption reduction.

 4. Better connect the College to the New York metropolitan area

-Explore improvements and expansion of transportation options, including such possibilities as obtaining a new ferry stop at Maritime College on the New York City’s East River ferry system (or the creation of a new student-operated ferry system); a shuttle service from campus to area bus, train, subway, and airport connections; and additional parking opportunities on and off campus.
+Explore improvements and expansion of transportation options, including such possibilities as obtaining a new ferry stop at Maritime College on New York City’s East River ferry system (or the creation of a new student-operated ferry system); a shuttle service from campus to area bus, train, subway, and airport connections; and additional parking opportunities on and off campus.